kaidez/github-issue-triage/README.md

 ## How It Works

-An automated pipeline that implements the ETL pattern (Extract, Transform, Load) as follows: broken into four discrete stages:
+An automated pipeline that implements the ETL pattern (Extract, Transform, Load) as follows:

 ```
 index.ts → fetch.ts → enrich.ts (+ validate.ts) → write.ts